 Orlin, filter coffee from Nicaragua

-Four years ago we decided to ferment the Parainema variety in barrels on our farm and then dry it in the cherry.
-This brings two worlds together: the Parainema brings a lot of its own acidity, the fermentation in the barrel and the drying as a natural give the coffee a fruity taste: we taste notes of orange, strawberry and red apple.
-This year the coffee is very soft and sweet .
+Five years ago, we decided to ferment the Parainema variety in barrels on our farm and then dry it in the cherry barrels.
+This brings two worlds together: the Parainema brings a lot of its own acidity, while the barrel fermentation and natural drying process give the coffee its fruity character: we taste notes of orange, strawberry, and red apple.
+This year's coffee is very smooth and sweet.

-Roasted for: all common filter methods and cold brew
+Roasted for: all common filter methods such as: hand filter, AeroPress, French Press and Cold Brew

 Origin: Nicaragua, Dipilto